masolimano/maneage/README-hacking.md

-In case [the link above](http://akhlaghi.org/reproducible-science.html) is not accessible at the time of reading, here is a copy of the introduction of that link, describing the necessity for a reproduction pipeline like this (copied on February 7th, 2018):
+In case [the link above](http://akhlaghi.org/reproducible-science.html) is not accessible at the time of reading, here is a copy of the introduction of that link, describing the necessity for a reproducible project like this (copied on February 7th, 2018):

 The most important element of a "scientific" statement/result is the fact that others should be able to falsify it.
 The Tsunami of data that has